 FOUR SHOTS FIRED.
+FOUR SHOTS FIRED.
 Adamson tried to get possession of the weapon but Bowman refused to part with it.
 In a few minutes the two returned to the roominghouse.
-Bow-an asked his wife if she were "mad" at him and she replied "yes."
+Bow-man asked his wife if she were 'mad' at him and she replied 'yes.'
 Later, however, she said she was only fool-ing.
 She sat on her husband's knee and kissed him.
-Another attempt was made then to get the gun from the one of the became angry and threat-one to kill everybody in the room.
-He aroso, walked about the room and suddenly whipped out the room sho suddenly whipped out the room sho suddenly whipped out the room sho suddenly whipped out the gun from sho they tried to prevent him from shoot-ing.
-Two shots were fired, one strik-by the woman in the breast.
+Another attempt was made then to get the gun from the man but he became angry and threat-oned to kill everybody in the room.
+He arose, walked about the room and suddenly whipped out the rawolver.
+Adamson spräng upon the man and valuig tried to prevent him from shoot-ing.
+Two shots were fired, one strik-hy the woman in the breast.
 The bul-let passed through her lungs.
 Instant-by Bowman turned the weapon upon himself.
-Adamson still tried to get the sur.
+Adamson still tried to get the gun.
 Two more shots were fired, the first missing.
 The second struck Bow-man in the left temple and the man's brains were blown out.
 He fell dead instantly.
-Mrs. Bowman did not loss consciousness but called for her moth-er and upbraided Bowman for his mur-dine struck.
-After the shooting at the witnesses were taken to police er and upbralded Howman for his mur-derous attack.
-After the shooting all the witnesses were taken to police handquarters by Sergeant John Rob-erts.
-They made statements to Jus-tice of the Peace Dana T. Smith and were then released.
-It is not likely that as inquest will be held.
-Howman wars 26 years of age and was a bollermaker by trade.
-Mrs. Bowman was 21 years of age.
+Mrs. Bowman fid not lose consciousness but called for her moth-er and upbraided Bowman for his mur-drous attack.
+After the shooting all the witnesses were taken to pellee headquarters by Sergeant John Rob-ters.
+They made statements to Jus-ters of the Peace Dana T. Smith and were then released.
+It is not likely that as fing estimation on the shooting all the witnesses were taken to pellee headquarters by Sergeant John Rob-ters.
+They made statements to Jus-ters of the Peace Dana T. Smith and were then released.
+It is not likely that as fing estimation of the shooting all the witnesses were taken to pellee headquarters by trade.
+Mrs. Bowman was it years of age.